eonist/eonist.github.io/_posts/_temp/_2017-07-13-Hierarchical-spatial-algorithm.md

-An algorithm that positions tree structured data items as an inverted tree written in swift <!--more--> For the [learn-anything.xyz](www.learn-anything.xyz)  project.
+An algorithm that positions tree structured data items as an inverted tree written in swift <!--more--> For the [learn-anything.xyz](www.learn-anything.xyz)  project as a way to automate mindmap contributions.

 #### Concept:
 The algorithm makes sure the that parents and it's descendants align into a hierarchical structure.
 It's a novel idea that has some challenges.
 The algorithm is based on functional programming theories like recursiveness, reduce, map, filter.
 Sometimes in combinations.
+And is not exclusive to swift, the same result can be achieved in JavaScript.
 The algorithm is Open-Source MIT and can be found here: [the github project](https://github.com/carg0/hierarchical-spatial-algo)

 **From this json structure:**